Droniu/fmk/README.md

 * Change kill icon (make path thinner, so that it matches f#ck and marry icons)
 * Two gamemodes based on gender
 * Mobile improvements:
-  * Either do horizontal layout (probably preferred), or extend the photo divs to the bottom).
+  * Either do horizontal layout (probably preferred), or extend the photo divs to the bottom.
 Anyhow think about mobile UI.
   * :hover stays on last clicked (touched) person, so after generation of a new set of three people one of them is highlighted in green.
 Needs to be fixed.